 Using Thanksgiving Leftovers

-If you have leftover stuffing from Thanksgiving you can make these Bread Dumplings as well!
-You’ll only need to add cassava flour, or any other dry binding agent like chickpea flour or wheat flour, and any spices or herbs you might want to add.
-Form patties and pan-fry them.
+If you have leftover stuffing from Thanksgiving you can make these Bread Dumplings too!
+You’ll only need to add cassava flour, chickpea flour, or wheat flour, and any spices or herbs you might want to add.
+Form the patties and pan-fry them.
 Easy as that and so good!

 Serve these Pan-Fried Bread Dumplings with…